-Significant factor in the production of high-quality chaga extract is the actual method of drying of the water extract of chaga.
-Today, manufacturers of chaga extract use the following methods of drying:
+A significant factor in the production of high-quality Chaga extract is the actual method of drying of the water extract of Chaga.
+Today, manufacturers of Chaga extract use the following methods of drying:

 ● Alcohol extraction

-Drying chaga extract in infrared and thermal spray driers requires the application of heat, which negatively impacts the effectiveness of the product.
-Note that during heat drying (infrared or spray), chaga extract is often overcooked, which increases the ash content and unpleasant odor of the finished product, and destroys the natural nutrients.
+Drying Chaga mushroom extract in infrared and thermal spray driers requires the application of heat, which negatively impacts the effectiveness of the product.
+Note that during heat drying (infrared or spray), Chaga extract is often overcooked, which increases the ash content and unpleasant odor of the finished product, and destroys the natural nutrients.

-There is a common misconception among chaga consumers that chaga extract of a dark brown color signifies a quality product.
+There is a common misconception among Chaga consumers that Chaga mushroom extract powder of a dark brown color signifies a quality product.
 Of course, the dark color of the extract indicates high quality, however, you must be careful, since the heat-drying method can burn the extract and also result in an unnatural dark brown color.
-This is atypical for extracts produced by freeze drying process.
+This is atypical for extracts produced by a freeze-drying process.

-The extract on top – brown in color, shows chaga extract dried via thermal spray.
-This extract is not burnt – in fact, it has the natural color of the extract when dried in this manner.
+The extract on top – brown in color, shows Chaga extract dried via thermal spray.
+This extract is slightly burnt – in fact, it has the natural color of the extract when dried in this manner.

-The extract on the bottom – chaga extract dried via freeze drying.
-This extract is darker, and never overcooked.
+The extract on the bottom – Chaga mushroom extract dried via freeze-drying.
+This extract is darker and never overcooked.

-Although both are water-soluble extracts, chaga extract produced via freeze drying is dissolved in water of any temperature instantly and completely, while the other extract has a flour-like consistency, floats on the surface of a liquid and will dissolve only after mixing, forming a precipitate.
+Although both are water-soluble extracts, Chaga extract produced via freeze-drying is dissolved in water of any temperature instantly and completely, while the other extract has a flour-like consistency, sometimes floats on the surface of a liquid and will dissolve only after mixing, forming a precipitate.

 WHAT IS FREEZE DRYING?